tednol/radix-staking/docker_validator_guide.md

 ```
 radixnode docker setup -n fullnode -t <ADDRESS & IP OF CHOSEN SEED>
 ```
-You will need to confirm a few times, answer Y to proceed.
-At the end, exit out of your SSH connection and connect back in

 ## Set passwords
 Now it is time to set three passwords for the Nginx server.
-My suggestion is to choose 32 character passwords without symbols.
+My suggestion is to choose 32 character passwords without symbols, and obviously they should be different for each password.

 First up is the admin user and password for access to the Nginx server that was automatically installed in the previous step.
 ```